 - Using Previously Published Material

-If approved by the thesis or dissertation committee, reports of research undertaken during graduate study at UC Davis which have been published may be accepted in printed form as all or part of the master's thesis or doctoral dissertation.
-If you are not the sole or first author of the published material submitted, the use of co-authored materials must be approved by the department or graduate group concerned.The pages of the published material must meet the same formatting guidelines.
+Published reports of research undertaken during graduate study at UC Davis, having been approved by the thesis or dissertation committee, may be accepted in printed form as all or part of the master's thesis or doctoral dissertation.
+If you are not the sole or first author of the published material submitted, the materials must be approved by the department or graduate group.The pages of the published material must meet the same formatting guidelines.
 Each chapter may have an abstract of its own.
 There must be a general abstract covering the entire dissertation.

 - Obtaining Permission to Use Copyrighted Materials

-Since the submission of your thesis or dissertation to the University Library and/or its being made available by PQIL may constitute a form of publication, you may have to obtain permission to use (or quote) copyrighted material, such as that in most journal articles or books.
-It is the author (i.e. you) who is responsible in the matter of copyrighted materials.
+Since the submission of your thesis or dissertation to the University Library and/or its being made available by PQIL may constitute a form of publication, you may need to obtain permission to use (or quote) copyrighted material, such as permissions in most journal articles or books.
+It is the author (you) who is responsible in the matter of copyrighted materials.
 The agreement, which you submit to PQIL, specifically absolves them of any such responsibility.

 If you quote extensively from a particular author, especially in fields such as fiction, drama, criticism, or poetry, or if copyrighted maps, charts, statistical tables, or similar materials have been reproduced, you must write the copyright owner(s), describe the use which you are making of the materials, and request permission to use it in the dissertation or thesis.